eslint-community/eslint-plugin-promise/docs/rules/valid-params.md

 ## When Not To Use It

-If you do not want to be notified when passing an invalid number of arguments to a Promise function (for example, when using a typechecker like Flow), you can safely disable this rule.
+If you do not want to be notified when passing an invalid number of arguments to a Promise function (for example, when using a type checker like Flow or Typescript), you can safely disable this rule.